• Skip to primary navigation

 Another day for relaxation, exploration or contemplation depending on your inclination.

 Heading south from Manali, along the banks of the Beas, today’s ride takes you through some beautiful scenery.
-Riding down the Kullu valley past Naggar, you’ll leave behind the Beas and turn south-east towards Banjar at Aut.
-From here, a 28km long path lined with apple orchards leads you to your destination, a small hamlet called Nagini, on the edge of “The Great Himalayan National Park”.
+Riding down the Kullu valley past Naggar, you’ll leave behind the Beas and turn south-

-The penultimate days ride is another spectacular journey along the Beas, through the apple orchards of Karsog region, past several picturesque villages down to the village of Tattapani on the banks of river Sutlej.
+The penultimate days ride is another spectacular journey over the Jalori Pass (3150 M), through the apple orchards of the region, past several picturesque villages down to the village of Tattapani on the banks of river Sutlej.
+Tattapani (as the name in local dialect suggests) is famous for it’s a Sulphur “hot spring” and you shall get every chance to have a dip in its refreshing & rejuvenating waters at the resort you’ll be staying at.

 Day 22: Shimla – New Delhi (By Car/Train)